Gabriellm2003/Deep-Learning-ArcGIS-Plugin/README.md

 # The framework's pipeline

 This framework was proposed to train and infer CNNs for the tasks of semantic segmentation and object detection using large scale images and annotations made using shapefiles.
+The figure bellow illustrates how the framework for object detection works, understanding how it wotks, it's analogue to figure out how it can be usedfor semantic segmantation.

 ![alt text](images/./2layer.jpg)